abhisheksett/Cryptochain/README.md

     - Using Redis for pub sub
     - Uses Elliptic curve digital signature algorithm
     - Frontend is built using React
-    - Parcel is used as bundler
+    - Webpack is used as bundler
     - Express server acts as both web and api server

+- Scripts
+    - *yarn dev* - To start local dev server.
+It runs webpack watch and serves the built files from express server.
+Access url: http://localhost:3000

 ### TODO